I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-iounregisterfsregistrationchange.md

 <p>None</p>

 ## -remarks
-<p><b>IoUnregisterFsRegistrationChange</b> unregisters a file system filter driver's notification routine so that it is no longer called whenever a file system calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548494">IoRegisterFileSystem</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548552">IoUnregisterFileSystem</a>. <b>IoUnregisterFsRegistrationChange</b> also decrements the reference count on the filter driver's driver object.</p>

-<p><b>IoUnregisterFsRegistrationChange</b> unregisters a file system filter driver's notification routine so that it is no longer called whenever a file system calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff548494">IoRegisterFileSystem</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548552">IoUnregisterFileSystem</a>. <b>IoUnregisterFsRegistrationChange</b> also decrements the reference count on the filter driver's driver object.</p>
+<p><b>IoUnregisterFsRegistrationChange</b> unregisters a file system filter driver's notification routine so that it is no longer called whenever a file system calls <a href="..\ntifs\nf-ntifs-ioregisterfilesystem.md">IoRegisterFileSystem</a> or <a href="..\ntifs\nf-ntifs-iounregisterfilesystem.md">IoUnregisterFileSystem</a>. <b>IoUnregisterFsRegistrationChange</b> also decrements the reference count on the filter driver's driver object.</p>

 ## -requirements
 <table>